 Guillemots on Lundy ©Stuart Leavy

 Since 2002 our work in partnership with the RSPB, Natural England and National Trust on the eradication of invasive rats has been rewarded by a tripling of the total number of breeding seabirds.
 Puffins now number 375, from a low of just 13 birds, and pairs of Manx shearwaters have risen from 297 to 5,504.
-In Autumn 2019, Landmark will sign a new 50-year lease with the National Trust, which owns the island.
+In Autumn 2019, Landmark signed a new 50-year lease with the National Trust, which owns the island.
 The lease solidifies each organisation’s commitment to continuing to care for Lundy, ensuring that its special character and the experience which so many cherish can continue.